Management By Wandering Around (Mbwa) Course in Singapore

 - Create a system, where he or she is compelled to get up and talk to the employees on a regular basis

 - Encourage better relationships and open communication between employees and managers alike

-Below is the list of course benefits of our Management By Wandering Around (Mbwa) training programme content
+Below is the list of course content of our Management By Wandering Around (Mbwa) training course

 - What is Management by Wandering Around and how can it affect your management style and how your employees perceive you